Call or stop by

-Tuttleman Counseling Services (TCS) is an office of the Division of Student Affairs.
-Its mission includes providing counseling-related services for a broad spectrum of emotional, interpersonal, educational and vocational issues.
+Tuttleman Counseling Services (TCS) is an office within the Division of Student Affairs.
+Its mission includes providing counseling-related services for a broad spectrum of emotional, interpersonal, educational and vocational concerns.
 TCS employs a multidisciplinary team that works with students on a short-term basis.
 The University’s diverse population provides our trainees with a rich multicultural counseling experience.
 In addition, the TCS staff is diverse in terms of theoretical approach, training, and areas of expertise.
 TCS is fully accredited by the International Association of Counseling Services (IACS) and a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).

 About the Tuttleman Counseling Units